Breakfast Quesadillas

 • Simple: just eggs and colby jack with a few dashes of hot sauce

-For cheese, I have found that a sharp cheddar or pepper jack melts the best for quesadillas because they have enough fat content to go gooey without getting rubbery.
-Mozzarella works but it can get stringy and pull the fillings out when you bite.
+For cheese, sharp cheddar or pepper jack melts the best because they go gooey without getting rubbery.
+Mozzarella works but it gets stringy and pulls the fillings out when you bite.
 I usually do a mix: cheddar for melt, pepper jack for flavor.

-The biggest tip I can give you for avoiding soggy quesadillas is to not overcrowd the fillings and keep the heat at medium-low.
+The biggest tip I can give you is to not overcrowd the fillings and keep the heat at medium-low.
 I used to crank the heat thinking it would crisp faster, but all that does is burn the outside while the cheese stays cold in the middle.
-Patience here pays off.
-You want the tortilla golden and the cheese fully melted before you fold.
+Another trick I picked up from a reader: cook the bacon in the same skillet first, then use that fat instead of cooking spray.
+It adds a layer of flavor you do not get with a neutral oil.

 These are great for meal prep too.
-I have brought them camping (Annie mentioned wanting a keto camping menu and honestly these are perfect for it), packed them in lunchboxes, and grabbed them straight from the freezer on busy mornings.
-If you are looking for more keto breakfast recipes, I have a whole collection.
-My keto breakfast sandwich and meal prep breakfast bowls are the other two I rotate through most weeks.
+I have brought them camping, packed them in lunchboxes, and grabbed them straight from the freezer on busy mornings.
+If you are looking for more keto breakfast ideas, my mini frittatas and meal prep breakfast bowls are the other two I rotate through most weeks.

 Youtube